saeedshokoohi/poshtgarmi_source/src/main/webapp/bower_components/bootstrap-sass/README.md

 ### Sass

-Import Bootstrap into a Sass file (for example, `application.scss`) to get all of Bootstrap's styles, mixins and variables!
+Import Bootstrap into a Sass file (for example, application.scss) to get all of Bootstrap's styles, mixins and variables!

 ```scss
 @import "bootstrap";
 ```

-You can also include optional Bootstrap theme:
+You can also include optional bootstrap theme:

 ```scss
 @import "bootstrap/theme";
 ```

-The full list of Bootstrap variables can be found [here](http://getbootstrap.com/customize/#less-variables).
+The full list of bootstrap variables can be found [here](http://getbootstrap.com/customize/#less-variables).
 You can override these by simply redefining the variable before the `@import` directive, e.g.:

 ```scss
 $navbar-default-bg: #312312;